-This guide covers some examples of common Workflows use-cases.
+This guide covers some examples of common Workflow use-cases.
 These use-cases are only examples, but you can follow the instructions to modify your own workflows.

 Before you start